flashcordon/big-history/Exploration-spatiale.md

 Apollo 15 command module pilot Al Worden made an EVA on August 5, 1971, on the return trip from the Moon, to retrieve a film and data recording canister from the service module.

 China became the third country to independently carry out an EVA on September 27, 2008 during the Shenzhou 7 mission.
 Chinese astronaut Zhai Zhigang completed a spacewalk wearing the Chinese-developed Feitian space suit, with astronaut Liu Boming wearing the Russian-derived Orlan space suit to help him.
 Zhai completely exited the craft, while Liu stood by at the airlock, straddling the portal.

-The first three-person EVA was performed on May 13, 1992, as the third EVA of STS-49, the maiden flight of Endeavour.[11]
-Pierre Thuot, Richard Hieb, and Thomas Akers conducted the EVA to hand-capture and repair a non-functional Intelsat VI-F3 satellite.
-As of 2013 it was the only three-person EVA

 The first EVA by a non-Soviet, non-American was made on December 9, 1988, by Jean-Loup Chrétien of France during a three-week stay on the Mir space station.